Any time a mechanism requires superior barrier and bonding features, gaskets are ideal. However, these handy devices are far from one-size-fits-all.

 - To protect devices from shock and heat

-Regardless of the application you choose, these materials can come equipped with a high-temperature acrylic adhesive.
+Regardless of your chosen application, these materials can come equipped with a high-temperature acrylic adhesive.
 They're also available in custom, die-cut designs.

 - Dust and moisture sealing